Sweden hopes Nobel awards austerity will go unnoticed

 And Nobel week in Sweden has attracted its share of controversy with literature winner Mo Yan steering clear of human rights issues and refusing publicly to back a petition by fellow laureates to free jailed compatriot and Nobel Peace Prize winner Liu Xiaobo.

-The Nobel Foundation, which organizes the prizes, will be hoping the dinner retains enough glamour, despite this year's cost cuts, to divert any attention away from such issues.
-(Editing by Paul Casciato)
+The Nobel Foundation, which organizes the prizes, will be hoping the dinner retains enough glamour, despite this year's cost cuts, to divert any attention away from such issues. ($1 = 6.6344 Swedish crowns) (Editing by Paul Casciato)